stepanyan-areg/task/README.md

       - apiGroups: [""]
         kinds: ["Pod"]
 ```
-Again, apply the constraint enforcement with kubectl apply -f <filename>.
+Again, apply the constraint enforcement with kubectl apply -f "filename"

 With these policies in place, Kubernetes will reject any pod that tries to use the default service account or run a container as root.
 Adjust your pod specifications accordingly to comply with these security best practices.